Cart 0

 Established in April 2022

 We protect what we love, and we love what we know.
-In many places, women and girls don’t get equal opportunities to access ocean recreation - swimming, snorkelling, diving, surfing - and get to know and love the ocean.
-In 2022, we launched a multi-year, action-focused research project: Ocean Women.
+Yet, in many places, women and girls lack equal opportunities to access ocean recreation - swimming, snorkelling, diving, surfing - and get to know and love the ocean.
+To address this, we launched Ocean Women.
 Ocean Women's purpose is to make the transformational benefits of the ocean available to all women and girls, all over the world, for years to come.

-Watch the video below to learn about our first pilot programme, run in collaboration with Salted Ventures Swimmers in the Maldives.
+Watch the video below to learn about our 2023 pilot programme, run in collaboration with Salted Ventures Swimmers in the Maldives.

 Enas as snorkel guide in Makunudhoo_2021_Credit S Hilbourne MT 2.JPG